sleetplayground/sleet_managed_subaccounts/README.md

 near view $CONTRACT manage_list_keys

 # Note: The subaccount list is maintained automatically by the contract.
-# If a subaccount is deleted, it will remain in the list
+# Protected subaccounts cannot be removed from the list.
 ```

 ---